 Manual or automatic?

 A manual transmission is generally more fuel-efficient than an automatic.
 When used properly, a manual transmission can save you five to 10 per cent in fuel compared to its automatic counterpart.

 If you don't know how to drive a manual vehicle and your only option is automatic, opt for an automatic transmission with more gears.
-Extra gears can help keep the engine running at its most efficient level.
-Consider the following:
+Extra gears can help keep the engine running at its most fuel-efficient level.

 Front-, rear-, four- or all-wheel drive?